turbopape/milestones/README.md

      :predecessors [1] :begin 5}}
 ```
 ## Installation

-You can grab  it from clojars, using Leiningen, putting the **:dependencies** in your project.clj:
+You can grab  it from clojars.
+Using Leiningen, you put the dependency in the **:dependencies** section in your project.clj:
 [![Clojars Project](http://clojars.org/automagic-tools-milestones/latest-version.svg)](http://clojars.org/automagic-tools-milestones)

 ## Usage

-You fire the library using the schedule function ,
+You fire the library using the **schedule** function ,
 you pass to it a map containing  tasks and a vector containing the
-properties you want the scheduler to use to give higher priorities to tasks (
+properties you want the scheduler to prioritize the tasks according to
-less is higher priority) like so (if you want to schedule tasks with lower _:priority_ and lower _:duration_ first)
+priorities at left are considered first, less value is higher priority) like so (if you want to schedule tasks with lower _:priority_ and lower _:duration_ first)

 ```Clojure
     (schedule tasks [:priority :duration])
 ```

-It gives you back tasks with begin fields, or an error
+It gives you back tasks with **:begin** fields, or an error

 ```Clojure
     {:errors nil